-The nature of construction operations requires the use of scaffolds to reach places above ground.
+The nature of construction operations requires the use of suspended scaffolding to reach places above ground.
 They are used as platforms to raise and support a worker, which otherwise would not be reachable without the use of such a suspended platform.

-Suspended scaffolds are one of the widely used scaffolds.
+Suspended scaffolding is one of the widely used scaffolds.
 They are used to clean hotel windows and construction workers use them for high-rise building constructions.
 Occupational Safety and Health Organization (OSHA) defines suspended scaffolds as two-point adjustable suspension scaffolds, hung by ropes or cables connected to stirrups at each end of the platform.

-The obvious requirements dictate that scaffolds should always be suitable and sufficient for a worker to stand on.
+The obvious requirements dictate that the suspended scaffolding should always be suitable and sufficient for a worker to stand on.
 It should be constructed with quality materials that can bear the strength of even an obese person, all while providing a safe and secure platform.
 However, unfortunately, operations involving the use of suspended scaffolding do not always follow precautions and safety regulations provided by OSHA.

-Deploying safety protocols is part of the solution to scaffold safety, unless competent persons and trained persons exist.
+Deploying safety protocols is part of the solution to suspended scaffolding safety unless competent persons and trained persons exist.
 Employees should be made aware to the hazards of their work environment, especially for working with heights, which includes scaffolding safety.